claytonwinterbotham/horserankerclient/README.md

 **Here is a working version deployed to Heroku https://stormy-sea-31022.herokuapp.com**

-**Server side code and API information is at https://github.com/claytonwinterbotham/horserankerserver**

 **You can also explore the API endpoints through SwaggerUI by navigating to https://admin.horseranker.com**

 ## Features